Mephodio/Icterine/README.md

   * Do not call `triggerSlotListeners` in `broadcastChanges` when called from `addSlotListener`
 * [ ] When checking criterion and it has zero item requirements, skip criterion
 * [ ] When checking criterion and it has single item requirement, check only changed item instead of full inventory
+* [ ] In slotChanged: if new slot is air or same item with smaller amount, do not call slotChanged

 ## Do not perform scan when opening inventory